-If you are looking for a light, crispy, and delicious waffle, these overnight yeast waffles are the recipe for you.
-Whip up the yeast batter the night before and the next day you will have the best breakfast.
-This is our families favorite waffle recipe!
+These overnight yeast waffles are light, crispy and delicious.
+Mix up the batter the night before and the next day you will have the best breakfast.
+This is our family’s favorite waffles of all time!

-Years ago family friend, Merill Watts, shared his overnight waffle recipe with us and it has truly been a family favorite ever since.
+Years ago family friend, Merill Watts, shared his overnight yeast waffle recipe with us and it has truly been a family favorite ever since.
 It is our go to waffle recipe and is always requested for birthday breakfast.
-It is a family tradition.
+We basically don’t ever make any other waffle.

-The only trick with it is you have to remember to make it the night before.
-These are yeast waffles and that times allows the yeast to work its magic.
+These are yeast waffles and that overnight time allows the yeast to work its magic.
 And the best part is you get all the prep work done and cleaned up the night before.
 This makes the morning go smoothly!
 And the result is a perfectly light and crispy waffle.

 How to Make Yeast Waffles